Thursday 14th March, 2019.

-What a wonderful first half term we have had!
+What a wonderful week we have had!

 As always, any questions feel free to pop and see me :)